yapiolibs/hamlib-rotctl-easycomm-parser/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Testing
- - install and run pre-commit hooks
 - make sure tests pass
   - unit tests:
     - [ ] in GitHub CI: triggered on commit
     - [ ] on your machine: `pio test -e native`